-Where we have not received reasons for a child's absence the school will follow these steps:

-- Send an absence text message requesting a call to provide a reason - Contact the child's first contact and leave a message requesting a call to provide a reason - If no response is received other contacts held for the child will also be contact - If not heard from any contacts, then a home visit may be conducted. - If no response is received to this home visit or safeguarding concerns are raised the child is referred to the Local Authority as a possible Child Missing Education.
+- Where we have not received reasons for a child's absence the school will follow these steps: -Contact the child's first contact and leave a message requesting a call to provide a reason - If no response is received other contacts held for the child will also be contact If not heard from any contacts, then a home visit may be conducted. - If no response is received to this home visit or safeguarding concerns are raised the child is referred to the Local Authority as a possible Child Missing Education.
 Contact may also be made with Children's Services and/or the police in line with safeguarding procedures.